-- a.
-The narrative should be a single-spaced Microsoft (MS) Word document using 12point Times New Roman font and images (e.g., tables, charts, diagrams, photographs, maps), as appropriate, to clarify and illustrate accomplishments. - b.
-Videos and music cannot be included. - c.
-Any graphic fonts, including photograph descriptions, should be no smaller than 10point font. - d.
-The total text and graphics of the award narrative shall consist of no more than seven, single-sided 8 1/2" x 11" pages when printed. - 3.
-Brochure Summary: The purpose of this one-page summary is to provide text for publication purposes (brochure, fact sheets, etc.), which have limited space.
+- 2. Brochure Summary: The purpose of this one-page summary is to provide text for publication purposes (brochure, fact sheets, etc.), which have limited space.
 Please be succinct, yet provide enough detail to describe the scope of the nominee's achievements. - a.
-The summary shall consist of single-spaced MS Word document (12-point, Times New Roman font) on a single-sided 8 1/2" x 11" page.
+The summary shall consist of single-spaced MS Word document (12-point, Times New Roman font) on a single-sided 8 1⁄2" x 11" page.
 Failure to include the one-page summary will disqualify the nomination packet. - b.
 The summary shall include a paragraph (no more than 600 words) that (a) introduces the individual, team, or installation nominated for the award category, and (b) describes, in non-technical language, the project(s), program(s), and effort(s) conducted by that individual, team, or installation that qualifies them for the award. - c.
-The summary should also include four to six bullets (no more than 60 words per bullet) describing the most outstanding accomplishments by the nominated individual, team, or installation during the award cycle as well as why this outstanding accomplishment is valuable and important to supporting military readiness and the defense mission.
+The summary should also include four to six bullets (no more than 60 words per bullet) describing the most outstanding accomplishments by the nominated individual, team, or installation during the award cycle as well as why each outstanding accomplishment is valuable and important to supporting military readiness and the defense mission.
 These bullets should be arranged based on importance, with the most significant accomplishments listed first.
 Accomplishments should be clearly supported with outcome/impact information to demonstrate why they are important (with information such as quantifiable cost avoidance, time savings, reductions in emissions, improved protection of human health and environment, etc.). - d.
 The summary should not include any new information not mentioned or addressed in the narrative.

-4. Compliance History:
+3. Compliance History:

 - a.
-Each installation in the U.S. or its territories shall submit to OASD(EI&E) the latest available Detailed Facility Report from the U.S. Environmental Protection Agency (EPA) Environmental Compliance History Online (ECHO) database in PDF format (http://echo.epa.gov/). - b.
-Nomination packets for overseas installations should contain a statement that the installation is in compliance with their environmental standards, which would be either the Overseas Environmental Baseline Guidance Document (DoD 4715.05-G), or the applicable current (within five years) Final Governing Standards.

-- c.
-Installations with any High Priority Violations (HPV), Serious Violator (SV), or Significant Non-Compliance (SNC) infractions during the achievement period, or other pending violations that may arise after the nomination is submitted prior to announcement of the winners, are not eligible to compete in any category of the SecDef Environmental Awards, unless the installation can demonstrate, with supporting documentation, that the violations and its inclusion in the ECHO report is erroneous. - d.
-HPV, SV, or SNC status alone for an installation does not disqualify the submission of an individual or team nomination in an unrelated program area. - e.
+Each installation in the U.S. or its territories shall submit to OASD(EI&E) the latest available Detailed Facility Report from the U.S. Environmental Protection Agency (EPA) Environmental Compliance History Online (ECHO) database in PDF format (http://echo.epa.gov/).
+Note: submitting spreadsheets or any file types other than PDF will not be accepted. - b.
+Nomination packets for overseas installations should contain a statement that the installation is in compliance with their environmental standards, which would be either the Overseas Environmental Baseline Guidance Document (DoD 4715.05-G) or the applicable current (within five years) Final Governing Standards. - c.
+Installations with any High Priority Violations (HPV), Serious Violator (SV), or Significant Non-Compliance (SNC) infractions during the achievement period, or other pending violations that may arise after the nomination is submitted prior to announcement of the winners, are not eligible to compete in any category of the SecDef Environmental Awards, unless the installation can demonstrate, with supporting documentation, that the violations and their inclusion in the ECHO report is erroneous and in an unrelated program area.
+HPV, SV, or SNC status alone for an installation does not disqualify the submission of an individual or team nomination in an unrelated program area. - d.
 Any new violations that occur between submission and winner announcement should be immediately reported through the nominee's chain of command to OASD(EI&E).
-Prior to submitting nomination packets to OASD(EI&E), the appropriate Military Service and Defense Agency shall screen installation nominees against the ECHO report, as well as against their own internal reporting on environmental violations to ensure that there are no HPV, SV, or SNC infractions at the time of submission of the nomination and to minimize the potential for HPV, SV, or SNC infractions that may arise after nomination packets have been submitted and winners are announced.
+Prior to submitting nomination packets to OASD(EI&E), the appropriate DoD Component shall screen installation nominees against the ECHO report, as well as against their own internal reporting on environmental violations to ensure that there are no HPV, SV, or SNC infractions at the time of submission of the nomination and to minimize the potential for HPV, SV, or SNC infractions that may arise after nomination packets have been submitted and winners are announced.

-5. Security Review/Public Release Documentation:
+4. Security Review/Public Release Documentation: